1946 Indianapolis 500: Time trials

 Time trials was originally scheduled for five days (May 18–19, 25–26, and 28), but rain delays took away available track time.
 In addition, post-war shortages of certain replacement parts delayed some cars from being able to participate in practice sessions.
 Officials eventually would make the track available for qualifying on three additional days in order to fill the field to the traditional 33 cars.
 The minimum speed to qualify was set at 115 mph.
 Approximately 56 entries were expected to make attempts to qualify.

-Officials retained the four lap (10-mile) qualifying runs that were traditional from 1920–1933 and from 1939–1941.
+Officials retained the four lap (10-mile) qualifying runs that were traditional from 1920 to 1933 and from 1939 to 1941.
 The fastest qualifier on the first day of time trials ("pole day") would win the pole position.
 Cars that qualified on the second day would line up behind the first qualifiers, and so on.
 Prior to World War II, on time trials days the track would typically be open until "sundown."
 But for 1946, the times were standardized such that the track would close each day at 5:30 p.m., except for the final day - unless weather interfered.